by Cynthia M. Johnson, MA

 Lactose intolerance happens when there is not enough lactase enzyme.
 It can also happen if you have problems with your small intestines.

 The goal is to ease problems until they do not bother you.
 The amount of lactose you can eat differs from person to person.
 Keep a log of the foods that you eat.
 Write down any problems that you have.

 Lactose is in all dairy items.
 Some items have more than others.
 It can also be in other foods.
 To find out if a food has it, look for these words on the label:

 These foods do not have lactose:

 These foods have two grams or less per serving.
 Most people can eat them in small amounts.

 Finding the Right Amount

 Try cutting back on dairy products first.
 You may be able to have it in small amounts or with other foods.
-Cultured dairy products, such as yogurt and kefir, don't often cause problems.
+Cultured dairy products like yogurt and kefir do not often cause problems.
 They have bacteria that help break down the lactose.
-Aged cheeses have low amounts of lactose and often don't cause problems.
+Aged cheeses have low amounts of lactose and often do not cause problems.

-Alternatives to regular milk are lactose-reduced and lactose-free milk.
+Lactose-reduced and lactose-free milk are alternatives to regular milk.
 Nondairy choices are soy milk and rice milk.

 Lactase enzyme tablets can also be taken when milk and milk products are eaten.
 They have the enzyme you need to break down the lactose.